| Where: | Abram, Lancashire at the Morris Dancers Ground at the end of Park Lane |

 The dancers sometimes toured local villages of Bickershaw, Hindley and Platt Bridge as well as performing “at home”.
 After the dancing a Lancashire Night often followed at the Community Centre.
 The full schedule would appear on the event website in early June, listing all locations and timings but always starting at Abram at 11 am at the Morris Dancers’ Ground.

-In 2024 it had to be cancelled due to a lack of dancers and sadly the event has currently lapsed- more recruits are needed to carry the tradition on into the future.
-Hopefully it should return at some point (before the 20 years in the original record is over!).
+In 2024 it had to be cancelled due to a lack of dancers and sadly the regular event has currently lapsed- more recruits are needed to carry the tradition on into the future.
+Hopefully it should return annually at some point (before the 20 years in the original record is over!).
 Potential participants should follow the links below.

 Click here for the website : http://www.abram-morris-dancers.org.uk/